mapbox/vector-tile-spec/1.0.2-draft/README.md

 ### 3.1.
 Geometry Encoding

-Geometries are stored as an a single array of integers that represent an command,x,y stream (where command is a rendering command like `move_to` or `line_to`).
+Geometries are stored as an a single array of integers that represent a command,x,y stream (where command is a rendering command like `move_to` or `line_to`).
 Commands are encoded only when they change.

 Geometries with multiple parts (multipoint, multiline, or multipolygon) should be encoded one after another in the same `geometry` field and therefore are "flattened".
 Geometries with only a single part will have only a single `move_to` present.
 For multipoints and multilines a repeated `move_to` will indicate another part of a multipart geometry.
 For polygons a repeated `move_to` will indicate either another exterior of a new polygon part or an interior ring of the previous polygon part.
 The winding order should be used to distinguish between the two types: polygon interior rings (holes) must be oriented with the opposite winding order than their parent exterior rings and all interior rings must directly follow the exterior ring they belong to.